ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 <hub> $ ./deploy.sh --url https://github.com/<your-github-username>/rhacm-workshop.git --branch master --path 05.Governance-Risk-Compliance/exercise/exercise-policies --namespace rhacm-policies
 ```

-7. Make sure that the policies are deployed in the **Governance** -> **Policies** tab in the Advanced Cluster Management for Kubernetes console.
+7. Make sure the policies are deployed in the **Governance** -> **Policies** tab in the Advanced Cluster Management for Kubernetes console.

 ![policies-overview](images/policies-overview.png)

 8. Edit the LimitRange policy in [https://github.com/&lt;your-username>/rhacm-workshop/blob/master/05.Governance-Risk-Compliance/exercise/exercise-policies/limitrange-policy.yaml](https://github.com/michaelkotelnikov/rhacm-workshop/blob/master/05.Governance-Risk-Compliance/exercise/exercise-policies/limitrange-policy.yaml).
 Change the default container limit from 512Mi to 1024Mi.

-9. Make sure that you commit, and push the change to your fork.
+9. Make sure that you commit and push the change to your fork.

-10. Log into managed cluster.
+10. Log into the managed cluster.
 Make sure that the change in GitHub was applied to the LimitRange resource.

 ```
 <managed cluster> $ oc get limitrange webserver-limit-range -o yaml -n webserver-acm